amaji/hpc-python/docs/source/motivation/main.rst

 system before installing the Python packages (mpi4py, h5py etc.).
 They must also load the MPI libraries while running their codes.
-Moreover, large scale parallel runs with Python can sometimes lead to IO bottlenecks.
-We note that configuring parallel Python applications is site-specific and users can benefit from simple scripts developed by HPC center staff to automate the installation and environment configuration process.
+Moreover, large scale parallel runs with Python can sometimes lead to IO bottlenecks. *We note that configuring parallel Python applications is site-specific and users can benefit from simple scripts developed by HPC center staff to automate the installation and environment configuration process.*

+expand this section

 Troubleshooting guide
 ---------------------